Sony A6500 Review

 Demo of Sony A6500 JPEG buffer performance in 11fps Hi+ mode

 The same improved LSI chip that contributes to improved high ISO image performance is also responsible for the A6500's vastly-expanded buffer depth.
-Naturally, how big the buffer depth is in the A6500 depends on image quality, but when you are shooting in the Hi Continuous drive mode and recording "fine" JPEG images, Sony claims that the A6500 can record up to 307 images over a duration of 35 seconds.
+Naturally, how big the buffer depth is in the A6500 depends on image quality, but when you are shooting in the Hi Continuous drive mode and recording "Fine" JPEG images, Sony claims that the A6500 can record up to 307 images over a duration of 35 seconds.
 The camera can shoot even faster than that, however, when recording in the Hi+ continuous shooting mode which provides 11fps shooting versus the 8fps shooting available in Hi.
 When shooting at 11fps, JPEG buffer depth decreases to 200 frames, which still eclipses the 47 Fine (44 Extra Fine) JPEG frames that the A6300 could consecutively capture.
 When recording RAW images, the A6500 is rated by Sony to capture up to 107 frames (100 when recording RAW + JPEG) when shooting in the Hi+ drive mode (11fps).
-We will have to test the camera's speeds for ourselves in the lab, but if the A6500 meets spec, this RAW buffer represents an over 80-frame improvement.
+The A6500 managed slightly higher numbers in the lab, with an impressive 88-frame improvement in RAW file buffer depth.

 Demo of Sony A6500 RAW buffer performance in 11fps Hi+ mode